GoogleCloudPlatform/ai-ml-recipes/README.md

-# AI/ML Recipes Repo for Vertex AI, BigQuery, and Spark
+# AI/ML Recipes for Vertex AI, BigQuery, and Spark on Dataproc

-AI/ML Recipes Repo for Vertex AI, BigQuery, and Spark open-source project is an effort to assist customers to jumpstart the development of data processing and machine learning notebooks using VertexAI, BigQuery and Dataproc's distributed processing capabilities.
+AI/ML Recipes for Vertex AI, BigQuery, and Spark on Dataproc open-source project is an effort to jumpstart your development of data processing and machine learning notebooks using VertexAI, BigQuery and Dataproc's distributed processing capabilities.

 We are release a set of machine learning focused notebooks, for you to adapt, extend, and use to solve your use cases using your own data.
 You can easily clone the repo and start executing the notebooks right way using your Dataproc cluster or Dataproc Serverless Runtime for the PySpark notebooks, and any environment for the [BigQuery Dataframes](https://cloud.google.com/python/docs/reference/bigframes/latest) (Bigframes) notebooks.